Published on 26th July 2025

 Abstract

-Where the free speech ended, the hate speech begins but does this right to speak freely can be controlled?
-This article critically examined what Is free speech from where we derive this immunity or is this right Is an absolute right or it can be restricted, however this article also highlights the danger of unchecked expression and approaches to curb hate speech.
-Since hate speech has not been defined under Indian Penal Laws but it does not mean that one can hurt anyone’s sentiment by using “Right of freedom of speech and expression”, it must be balanced against the need to protect individuals and communities from harm.
-With the help of legal cases this article shows how unchecked and unrestricted speech can fuel violence.
-In the end it contends that fair freedom of speech comes with a responsibility to speak wisely and we need to think before speaking freely anything if the speech is of nature to incite violence, spreading hatred it can be restricted.
+Where free speech ends, hate speech begins—but can this right to speak freely be controlled?
+This article critically examines the concept of free speech, exploring whether this fundamental right is absolute or subject to reasonable restrictions.
+It highlights the dangers of unchecked expression and examines approaches to curb hate speech.
+While hate speech is not explicitly defined under Indian penal laws, this does not mean one can hurt sentiments under the guise of “freedom of speech and expression.”
+The right must be balanced against the need to protect individuals and communities from harm.
+Through analysis of legal cases, this article demonstrates how unchecked speech can fuel violence.
+It contends that true freedom of speech comes with a responsibility to speak wisely—if speech incites violence or spreads hatred, it can and should be restricted.

 Introduction

-Freedom of Speech and expression is one of the most cherished and Fundamental right in Constitution of India given under Article 19(1).
-It empowers individual to speak and express their Views, Opinions and beliefs without fear of censorship by government.
-It is the most beautiful and important right that forms cornerstone of democracy by encouraging open dialogue, however this right is not absolute, the framers of Indian Constitution had mindfully applied their sense that if these rights given without reasonable restricted it would create disorder in society, encourage hate speech towards others, incitement of violence and harm to the dignity of other.
-This article aims to shed light on the question that “whether the Hate Speech Protected under Freedom of Speech Article 19(1)(a) and to explore the legal and moral boundaries which separate Free Speech from Hate Speech.
+Freedom of speech and expression is one of the most cherished fundamental rights in the Constitution of India, enshrined under Article 19(1)(a).
+It empowers individuals to speak and express their views, opinions, and beliefs without fear of government censorship.
+This right forms a cornerstone of democracy by encouraging open dialogue.
+However, this right is not absolute.
+The framers of the Indian Constitution mindfully recognized that unrestricted rights could create disorder in society, encourage hate speech, incite violence, and harm the dignity of others.
+This article aims to shed light on the question: Is hate speech protected under freedom of speech in Article 19(1)(a)?
+It explores the legal and moral boundaries that separate free speech from hate speech.

 What is Freedom of Speech?

-In the case of Romesh Thapper v.
-State of Madras[2] Justice Patanjali Sastri Observed that Freedom of Speech is the base of every democracy without ability to speak freely about politics and sharing opinions people cannot be properly educated about the government and without this right a democratic country will not work well.
+In Romesh Thapper v.
+State of Madras,[2] Justice Patanjali Sastri observed that freedom of speech is the foundation of every democracy.
+Without the ability to speak freely about politics and share opinions, people cannot be properly educated about government, and without this right, a democratic country cannot function effectively.

-Free Speech allows people to share ideas or criticize the government which ultimately helps democracy to work even better, “Democracy is based on free debate and open discussion.”[3]
-Many social reforms were started just because of people raised their voices against injustice, in a society where free speech is cherished it evolves new thoughts, creativity and innovation.
+Free speech allows people to share ideas and criticize the government, which helps democracy function more effectively.
+As the Supreme Court has noted, “Democracy is based on free debate and open discussion.”[3]
+Many social reforms began because people raised their voices against injustice.
+In a society where free speech is cherished, it fosters new thoughts, creativity, and innovation.

-From the abolition of slavery to the fight for women’s suffrage to the civil rights, free speech has been essential and crucial element in support of human rights and equality, free speech is not mere a legal right; it is the backbone of a free and just society because it is important to grow a society even faster.
+From the abolition of slavery to the fight for women’s suffrage to the civil rights movement, free speech has been an essential and crucial element in advancing human rights and equality.
+Free speech is not merely a legal right; it is the backbone of a free and just society, essential for social progress and development.

 Origin of Freedom of Speech

-Freedom of speech originally seen in Ancient Germany around 5th century BCE, Citizens of Athens were encouraged to participate in open debate but with certain limitations.
-In Post World War Era, The Universal Declaration of Human Rights[4] established that freedom of speech is a fundamental right.
-But during British Raj in India Freedom of Speech were heavily Restricted.
-Not just under the British rule but also with the brutal regime of Adolph Hitler who had created who had created a ministry to centralized the nazi’s control[5]
+Freedom of speech was originally seen in ancient Greece around the 5th century BCE.
+Citizens of Athens were encouraged to participate in open debate, albeit with certain limitations.
+In the post-World War II era, the Universal Declaration of Human Rights[4] established that freedom of speech is a fundamental right.
+During British rule in India, freedom of speech was heavily restricted.
+History has shown that authoritarian regimes, such as Adolf Hitler’s brutal regime, which created a ministry to centralize Nazi control,[5] consistently suppress free expression to maintain power.

-In India Article 19(1)(a) guarantee freedom of speech and expression, but Article 19(2) permits state to impose reasonable restriction on following grounds-:
+In India, Article 19(1)(a) guarantees freedom of speech and expression, but Article 19(2) permits the state to impose reasonable restrictions on the following grounds:

 1. Sovereignty and integrity of India